SH 6 (Albania)

-Arber Highway
+Arbër Highway

 Between Bulqizë and the Drin, the SH6 has been expanded into a broader, two-lane road.
 West of Bulqizë, construction was still in progress, as of 2011, as part of the national highway construction project.
 The new road would provide a direct link from Tirana to the Macedonian border, without the detour through Milot and Burrel.
 As part of this, the Qafa e Buallit pass will be replaced by a short tunnel.
 For the section travelling through the mountains between Tirana and Klos, many tunnels and complicated bridge systems are required.